gbowerman/gbowerman.github.io/_posts/2018-08-13-remnants-of-dawn.md

 Be yourself, you don’t exist.
 The paradox sends a ripple.
 An existential riddle of freedom.

+How I long to walk the darkness
+Exuberant, spirit overflowing,
+To shine my fierce light.
+Burning, intense, alive.

 Free from lament, a vision rises.
 Appearing distant in the shadows